Price War - Definition

 Engaging in fight war

 Another way of fighting a price war is to engage in the fight.
-Note that this is only if the company’s shares dominate the industry.
+Note that this is only if the company is dominant in the industry.
 The reason is that for a company to be able to participate in a price war, it has to be financially stable.
 Companies with large stakes are capable of staying long in the price war.

 Pros of Price War